karl-cardenas-coding/disaster-cli/README.md

 ## CI/CD

-All CI/CD is through Github Actions.
+All CI/CD is powered by Github Actions.
 See the `.github/workflows/` to view the templates.

 * Linting: [golangci-lint](https://github.com/golangci/golangci-lint)
 * SAST: [LGTM](https://lgtm.com/help/lgtm/about-lgtm)